korcankaraokcu/PINCE/README.md

 - 18/06/2016 : PINCE now supports all-stop mode instead of non-stop mode
 - 21/06/2016 : Variable Inspection&Modification is finished
 - 21/08/2016 : Memory View is finished
-- 24/08/2016 : PINCE no more uses linux-inject because of licensing and stability issues
+- 24/08/2016 : PINCE no more uses linux-inject because of stability issues(a fix for the [race conditions in the inferior](https://github.com/gaffe23/linux-inject/issues/7) would be nice)

 #License
 GPLv3+.
 See COPYING file for details